JesusKris/graphql-charts/README.md

 I had to query a GraphQL endpoint set up by our school.
 Then I had to display the data using charts.

+**NB!
+Different source control platform was used hence no commit history.**

 ## Technologies Used
 - [JavaScript](https://www.javascript.com/)